 Vehicles are prohibited from 7 PM – 2 AM (Saturday and Sunday only)

-A visit to the secluded Thu Thiem Tunnel Park is a place to see the city across from the Saigon River.
-Located on the roof of the Thu Thiem underground tunnel connecting District 1 and District 2, this is one of those free things to do in Saigon not many people know of, and it isn't easy to find.
-From here, you can take in some fresh air with a splendid river and a panoramic city view of Saigon's significant buildings.
-At night, this place becomes a romantic dating spot for young locals to gather and look at the city's nightlights from afar.
+Thu Thiem Tunnel Park is a place to see the city across from the Saigon River.
+Located on the roof of the Thu Thiem underground tunnel connecting District 1 and District 2, this is one of those free things to do in Saigon not many people know of.
+From here, you can enjoy fresh air, a splendid river, and a panoramic city view of Saigon’s significant buildings.
+At night, this place becomes a romantic dating spot for young locals.

 Tip: it’s best to come in the late afternoon to watch the sunset or with a local